jankichauhan/Board-Game-Recommender/README.md

  ### Popularity recommender

- Popularity criteria = rank(overall/per category) + total number of voters
+ Popularity criteria = game weight based on rank and number of voters

  Popularity recommender will recommend the games based popularity criteria User can choose to pick one of the following categories and the recommender will return popular games based of that category: